Dănilă Prepeleac

 Noted among samples of 19th century Romanian humor, "Dănilă Prepeleac" earned critical attention for its creative language, the defining traits of its main characters, and echoes of larger themes found throughout European folklore.
 It also inspired works in other media, such as a 1996 film by Moldovan director Tudor Tătaru.

 Name

 Prepeleac itself is a Romanian-language word of unattested origin, designating slim wooden poles or pegs.
-These are used in rural society either for stacking hay (according to a traditional method in which the pole rises above and in the middle of the rounded pile) or for drying out freshly made pottery.
+These are used in rural society either for stacking hay (according to a traditional method in which the pole rises above and in the middle of the rounded pile) or for drying out freshly made pottery; see also :ro:Prepeleac.
+"Prepeleac" is also used in the Romanian proverb "A fi gol prepeleac" - "naked as a pot pole" in reference to a poor person.

 The story carries the name of its main character.
 The word Dănilă originates with either a hypocorism (the personal name Dan, which changes form after being added the diminutive suffix -ilă) or an antiquated version of the name Daniel (akin to Danilo).
-According to one fragment of the story, Prepeleac is the character's nickname, because adding a prepeleac was his only contribution to his family's wealth.